 Located on Garudadri hill, this is where Lord Narasimha manifested from a pillar and slayed Hiranyakashipu.
+The aura here is considered the most fierce and powerful.

 EXPLORE SHRINE ▸

 The main cave temple of Upper Ahobilam, radiating the supreme power and peace of the self-manifested Lord.
+This is the starting point for most pilgrims.

 EXPLORE SHRINE ▸